-- Evaluate and summarise with appropriate statistics the empirical properties of financial time series data. - Build and estimate a range of quantitative, statistical models used by financial analysts and forecasters using software tools. - Present a complex model in simple and credible terms, understandable by decision makers. - Model uncertainty in the financial markets to include these effects in their analysis.
+- Evaluate and summarise with appropriate statistics the empirical properties of financial time series data. - Build and estimate a range of quantitative, statistical models used by financial analysts and forecasters using software tools.

+- Critically examine some of the core financial modelling and time series forecasting methods used in financial risk and return modelling research. - Model uncertainty in the financial markets to include these effects in their analysis.